1960 U-2 incident: Event

-On 28 April 1960, a U.S. Lockheed U-2C spy plane, Article 358, was ferried from Incirlik Air Base in Turkey to the US base at Peshawar airport by pilot Glen Dunaway.
-Fuel for the aircraft had been ferried to Peshawar the previous day in a US Air Force C-124 transport.
-A US Air Force C-130 followed, carrying the ground crew, mission pilot Francis Powers, and the backup pilot, Bob Ericson.
-On the morning of 29 April, the crew in Badaber was informed that the mission had been delayed one day.
-As a result, Bob Ericson flew Article 358 back to Incirlik and John Shinn ferried another U-2C, Article 360, from Incirlik to Peshawar.
+On 28 April 1960, a U.S. Lockheed U-2C spy plane, Article 358, was ferried from Incirlik Air Base in Turkey to the U.S. base at Peshawar airport by pilot Glen Dunaway.
+Fuel for the aircraft had been ferried to Peshawar the previous day in a U.S. Air Force C-124 transport.
+An Air Force C-130 followed, carrying the ground crew, mission pilot Captain Francis Powers, and backup pilot Bob Ericson.
+On the morning of 29 April, the crew in Badaber was informed that the mission had been delayed by one day.
+As a result, Ericson flew Article 358 back to Incirlik and John Shinn ferried another U-2C, Article 360 56–6693, from Incirlik to Peshawar.
 On 30 April, the mission was delayed one day further because of bad weather over the Soviet Union.

-The weather improved and on 1 May, 15 days before the scheduled opening of the east–west summit conference in Paris, Captain Powers, flying Article 360, 56–6693 left the base in Peshawar on a mission with the operations code word GRAND SLAM to overfly the Soviet Union, photographing targets including the ICBM sites at the Baikonur Cosmodrome and Plesetsk Cosmodrome, then land at Bodø in Norway.
-At the time, the USSR had six ICBM launch pads, two at Baikonur and four at Plesetsk.
-Mayak, then named Chelyabinsk-65, an important industrial center of plutonium processing, was another of the targets that Powers was to photograph.
-A close study of Powers's account of the flight shows that one of the last targets he overflew, before being shot down, was the Chelyabinsk-65 plutonium production facility.
+The weather improved and on 1 May, 15 days before the scheduled opening of the east–west summit conference in Paris, Powers took off for Grand Slam in Article 360.